grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Coin," said Percy, showing him one from her pocket.

 "10 coin.
 Both in and out.
-If you go back out fuckin' today."
+If you go back out today."

 Hemi agreed and paid him right there.
-Sir Chester made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sir Chester the control room.
+Sir Trelew made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sir Trelew the control room.
 Even though Bastian and Gregory would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

-Sir Chester took over command of the _Prospect_.
+Sir Trelew took over command of the _Prospect_.
 He stood on the bridge, and with borrowed binoculars read the numbers of the channels and water lanes they passed by.
 After a quarter mile or so he had Bastian bring the bow around and without slowing speed, and with a great deal of confidence, plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.

 They passed along this narrow channel for a long way through a more residential area with densely clustered huts on either side.
 The gentle wake from the passing submarine washed up under and smacked against the floorboards of the huts.
 In places children played, jumping from platforms in front of the huts into the thick brown water.
 Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were close enough that it could be done.
 But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children showed any exceptional interest in her submarine.

-Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sir Chester.
+Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sir Trelew.

 "This is a short way."
 He told her.
 "We will come out in a larger channel soon, but it is longer around to follow that way all the way from the main channel."